anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 YANG is not easily extended except by updating the YANG module definition.
 Since {{RFC8366}} was written, the common pattern is to publish YANG modules as two documents: one with only the YANG module, and the other one with usage, motivation and further explanation.
 This allows the YANG module to be updated without replacing all of the context.
-This document does not follow that pattern, but future documents may update only the YANG module.
+This document does not follow that pattern, so future documents may update only the YANG module.

 This document introduces a mechanism to support future extensions without requiring the YANG module to be revised.
-This includes both a new IETF standard mechanism for extensions modeled after the mechanism present in {{?RFC8520}}, as well as a facility for manufacturer private extensions.
+This includes both a new IETF standard mechanism for extensions modeled after the mechanism presented in {{?RFC8520}}, as well as a facility for manufacturer private extensions.

 The lifetimes of Vouchers may vary.
 In some Onboarding protocols, the Vouchers may include a nonce restricting them to a single use,  whereas the Vouchers in other Onboarding protocols may have an